 Traveling.
-It is fun, we see new things and we can point out God’s amazing creativity in nature, as well as His order and structure.
+It is fun.
+We see new things.
+We can point out God’s amazing creativity in nature, as well as His order and structure.
 Through it all, we learn more about Him.
-We especially enjoy kayaking, boating, swimming, hiking, camping and finding local hidden secrets, like the 300 year old sycamore tree right in the heart of Lancaster County that we never knew about!
+We especially enjoy kayaking, boating, swimming, hiking, camping.
+We love finding local hidden secrets, like the 300 year old sycamore tree right in the heart of Lancaster County that we never knew about!

 Any interesting projects or experiences?

 When I was a kid my parents led tours to Europe, to show people where their ancestors lived and numerous Anabaptist sights.
 Each year they would take either myself or one of my siblings along with them.
 Two years ago, we had the opportunity to take our family along with them.